Munster2020/HDIP_CSDA_COMP07084_PROJECT/README.md

 ---

 __6.0 Summary statistics__: This section creates some summary statistics and plots the data to see what it looks like.
 From this visualisation it was clear that fitting a linear regression to it would be difficult and that an alternative type would need to be found.

 ---

+__7.0 Simple linear regression algorithm__: Section 7 provides an explanation of the linear regression I carried out on the dataset.
+Starting from the data preparation, training my algorithm, making predictions and then evaluating it.

+__Learnings__: Unlike polynomial regression, I found linear regression easier to understand and implement.
+However getting a grasp of evaluating the outcome was a struggle.

+__Topics__: Scikit-Learn, train_test_split method(), LinearRegression, polyfit, intercept, slope, mean absolute error, mean squared error, root mean squared error.

+---

+__8.0 Simple linear regression algorithm__: Section 8 provides an explanation of the polynomial regression I carried out on the dataset.
+Starting from the data preparation, training my algorithm, making predictions and then evaluating it.

+__Learnings__: As stated earlier I found polynomial regression harder to understand and implement.

+__Topics__: Scikit-Learn, train_test_split method(), Polynomial, Polynomial Features, LinearRegression,

+---